ezWeb-Solution/ezWeb_milestone_2/README.md

 Upon confirmation, the new data will be sent to the database and updated.

 <img src="https://user-images.githubusercontent.com/52826683/170946106-dbc3ab40-f97f-46a3-982d-89b3925feb9d.jpg" width="210" height="450">

+### Add Agent Details

+### Create Posts/Edit Posts/Delete Posts
+Useres who want to create new posts or edit their current posts on their website can click on the menu button, and then choose the **Manage Websites** option.
+Data is retrieved from the database to display all websites registered to the user.

+After picking the website to be updated, the

+### Create Listings/Edit Listings/Delete Listings

 ## Website Features (As of Milestone 2)
 As of milestone 2, we have added functionalities for agent details, posts, and listings to be displayed in an aesthetically pleasing and professional manner to site visitors.
 When visiting the links below, it is recommended for you to use a laptop to view the website as the site is not yet compatible with mobile phone devices.